oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/creating-the-devops-project.md

 ## End of the Module, what's next ?

-Congratulations, you're now ready to start setting up your DevOps project, the next step is to configure your git repo and upload some contents to it.
+Congratulations, you're now ready to start using your DevOps project.

 ## Acknowledgements